-In Virginia, the court cannot distribute property until the end of a case.
-The court divides and distributes proper after a final divorce decree is entered.
-However, during a case, the court can issue a "freeze order” which prevents both spouses from selling or disposing of property until the judge enters a final divorce decree.
+However, during a case, the court can issue a "freeze order," which prevents both spouses from selling or disposing of any property until the judge enters a final divorce decree.
 (Va.
 Code Ann. § 20-107.3 (A).)

-Marital property is jointly titled property and any property acquired during the marriage that is not separate property.
-However, it's common to acquire separate property during marriage – see "What is separate property?" below.
+Marital property is jointly titled property and any property acquired by either spouse during the marriage that is not separate property.
+However, it's common to acquire separate property during a marriage – see "What is separate property?" below.
 (Va.
 Code Ann. § 20-107.3 (A)(2).)

-Income received from separate property during marriage remains separate property, unless it was created through the personal effort of either spouse.
-An increase in the value of separate property during marriage is also separate property, unless the increased value was created by marital property or personal efforts of either spouse – but only to the extent to which they contributed to the increase, see "What is hybrid property?" below.
+Income received from separate property during the marriage would remain separate property unless it were created through the personal effort of either spouse.
+An increase in the value of your separate property during the marriage is also separate property unless marital property or either spouse's personal efforts increased the value—but only to the extent to which they contributed to the increase, see "What is hybrid property?" below.
 (Va.
 Code Ann. § 20-107.3 (A)(1).)

 The court makes an equitable (not equal) division of marital property based on the following factors:

-As long as you acquired the engagement ring prior to the marriage, it is considered separate property, which you get to keep.
+As long as you received the engagement ring prior to the marriage, it is considered separate property, which you get to keep.

 Virginia law generally considers professional degrees earned during marriage to be the separate property of the person who earned the degree, even if the other spouse supported the household during that time.

-The best way to protect yourself from a divorce financial disaster is to keep yourself informed by learning everything you can about your household's property and income.
-Be involved in your family finances and keep copies of income tax returns and any other financial statements.
+The best way to protect yourself from a financial disaster during and after a divorce is to keep yourself informed by learning everything you can about your household's income, expenses, property, and debts.
+Get involved in your family finances and keep copies of income tax returns and any other financial statements.
 Meeting with an experienced attorney will also help prepare you for what's to come in the divorce process.